 Field Required Description and Conditions Layer conditional Code that characterizes a distinct canopy cohort within a polygon, containing a common forest cover structure with stems of similar ages and heights.
-Silviculture component layers are: 1S (Mature), 2S (Pole), 3S (Sapling), and 4S (Regeneration) and S for non-layered, even-aged stand.
-Required if multi-storied stocking standards apply to a standards unit.
-See Appendix A to locate Layer Code list.
-Total Well Spaced conditional Total number of well-spaced stems per hectare.
-Stem density for silviculture layer disregarding the M-value.
-Trees are healthy, preferred, or acceptable species, and well-spaced using the minimum inter-tree distance in the stocking standards (as defined by the Standards ID).
-Required for all polygons within an SU, where well-spaced stems/ha are specified in the Silviculture Prescription or FDP/FSP.
+Silviculture component layers are: 1S (Mature), 2S (Pole), 3S (Sapling), and 4S (Regeneration).
+These are required if residuals comprise part of a stocking standard (e.g., Deviation from Potential (DFP), Single Entry Dispersed Silviculture System (SEDRSS), commercial thinning, or multi-storied stocking standards).
+For even aged and non-layered stands, use code "S".
+Refer to the Technical Specifications for the Layers code list.
+Total Well Spaced conditional Total number of well-spaced stems per hectare, disregarding the M-value.
+Trees are preferred or acceptable species, and well-spaced using the minimum inter- tree distance in the stocking standards (as defined by the Standards ID).
+Required for all polygons within an SU, where well-spaced stems/ha are specified in the Site Plan or FDP/FSP.
 Not required for group reserves with no associated SUs, or for intermediate cuts with no regeneration obligations.

-Field Required Description and Conditions Well Spaced conditional Number of well-spaced stems per hectare.
-Stem density for silviculture layer using the M-value.
-Trees are healthy, preferred, or acceptable species, and well- spaced using the minimum inter-tree distance in the stocking standards (as defined by the Standards ID).
-Required for all polygons within an SU, where well-spaced stems/ha are specified in the Silviculture Prescription or FDP/FSP.
+Well Spaced conditional Number of well-spaced stems per hectare, using the M-value.
+Trees are preferred or acceptable species, and well-spaced using the minimum inter-tree distance in the stocking standards (as defined by the Standards ID).
+Required for all polygons within an SU, where well-spaced stems/ha are specified in the Site Plan or FDP/FSP.
 Not required for group reserves with no associated SUs.
-Free-growing conditional Number of free-growing stems per hectare.
-Free-growing stem density for the silviculture layer (based on the M-value).
+Free-growing conditional Number of free-growing stems per hectare, using the M-value.
 Free-growing trees are healthy, preferred, or acceptable species, well-spaced, free from inhibiting brush, and meet or exceed the required minimum height (if applicable).
 Greater than or equal to the minimum stocking standard if SU is declared free-growing.
 Required for all polygons within an SU, where well-spaced stems/ha are specified in the Silviculture Prescription or FDP/FSP.
 Not required for group reserves with no associated SUs.

-Basal Area conditional Average cross-sectional residual basal area (m ) per hectare of crop tree stems >12.5 cm at breast height diameter (dbh; 1.3 m).
-Required for openings where basal area is part of a stocking standard or where the basal area > 5m /ha.
-Basal area for Layers 2S, 3S, 4S is blank.
+Field Required Description and Conditions Basal Area conditional Required for openings where basal area is part of a stocking standard.
 Species conditional Code identifying the preferred and acceptable well-spaced species in the polygon.
 Required if preferred or acceptable well-spaced species are present on the polygon.
-See Appendix A to locate Species Code list.
+Refer to the Technical Specifications for the Species code list.
 Duplicate species not allowed on the same label or layer.
 Species may describe brush species in cases where stocking status is NCBR.
-Species Percent conditional Estimate of a given silviculture component species percentage within the species rereint conditional polygon.
+Species Percent conditional Estimate of a given silviculture component species percentage within the polygon.
 Sum of all silviculture component species equal 100.
+Each species should be rounded to the nearest 1%.
 Required if species are entered in the silviculture component.
-Average Age conditional Average age of the given silviculture component tree species in years.
-For stocking surveys: Average ages of all preferred and acceptable well-spaced sample trees.
-For free-growing surveys: Average ages of all preferred and acceptable free- growing sample trees.
-Average Height conditional Average height of the given silviculture component tree species in metres.
-For un-even aged stands, layer 4 heights are less than 1.3 m.
-For stocking surveys: Average heights of all preferred and acceptable well- spaced sample trees For free-growing surveys: Average heights of all preferred and acceptable free- growing sample trees.
-Damage Agent conditional Insect, disease, or other factor that has caused tree damage exceeding the free- growing damage criteria within the polygon.
-Required where damage agent is present within the polygon.
-See Appendix A to locate Damage Agent Code list.
-Incidence Percent conditional The percent of host species within the forest cover polygon impacted by the given damage agent with damage exceeding the free-growing criteria.
-Required where damage agent is present within the polygon.
-Incidence Area conditional Number of hectares affected by the given damage agent.
-Required where damage agent is present within the polygon.
+Average Age conditional The reported age is an average of the silviculture sample ages of the species.
+It is required for the leading silviculture species; it is optional for all other silviculture species.
+Average Height conditional The reported height is an average of the silviculture sample heights of the species.
+It is required for the leading silviculture species; it is optional for all other silviculture species.